 Before crossing the bridge which takes you into Spain I stoped at the last restaurant in Portugal, Fronteira Gastrobar.
 For 7 euros I had some of the best pork skewers I have ever had, soup, desert, and a large bottle of water.
 Once you are done in Valenca you can head to the bridge to cross into Spain.
 I suggest you cross on the right side as you get a nice, yet far, view of the cathedral over the river.

 Just over the bridge is Tui, Spain.
 During medieval times Tui and Valenca were in perpetual battle.
 Now they are two medieval towns that sit a couple kilometers away but in two different countries.
 Tui’s historical part is charming and the cathedral is worth seeing.

 The bridge that takes you from Portugal into Spain.

 You are now in Spain.
 Through Tui it will be mostly stairs and roads until you get out and then you will be on good old dirt trails with some roads.

 Once you get to Poriño you will be traveling through roads and through towns.
 There will be a pazo that will be worth glancing over at.
 For those unfamiliar pazos are houses that royalty or the weather lived in during the olden times.
 Some pazos can be of grand scale and are found all across spain.

 When you start getting close to Rendondela, maybe 10 kilometers away, there will be some steep hills.
-This will keep up untill right before Rendonela where it will be steep declines.
-Some of these declines were so steep that i thought i would flip over my bike if i stoped to hard and yet i had to grab all of my brakes just to slowly descend.
+This will keep up until right before Rendonela where it will be steep declines.
+Some of these declines were so steep that I thought i would flip over my bike if I stopped to hard and yet I had to grab all of my brakes just to slowly descend.

 Redondela - Pontevedra